Endless-4ever/CREDIT_RISK_ANALYSIS_PROJECT/README.md

 The dataset contains 1000 rows and 17 columns of loan applicant records.

 ### Data Transformation
-Data in columns such as age, loan duration and amount were applied in creating new columns to categorize the data provided in those columns.
+Data in columns such as `age`, `loan duration` and `amount` were applied in creating new columns to categorize the data provided in those columns.

 ### Breakdown of Analysis
 #### Key Metrics